Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-create-custom-renderer-feature.md

 }
 ```

-## Create the Material for the lens flare effect
+## <a name="example-specific-material"></a>Implement the example-specific Material and rendering code

-This section shows how to create
+This section shows how to create a Material for the lens flare effect and how to implement the code to render flares at the positions of Lights.

 1. Create a new Material, and assign it the `Universal Render Pipeline/Unlit` shader.
 Call the Material `LensFlare`.

-For demonstration purpose, change the base color of the Material to red.
+1. For demonstration purpose, change the base color of the Material to red.

 2. In the Universal Renderer, in `Lens Flare Renderer Feature`, select the `LensFlare` Material in the Material property, and the `Quad` mesh in the Mesh property.